UK invites Saudi crown prince for visit – report

 It would be his first visit to Britain since the murder of dissident journalist Jamal Khashoggi five years ago.

-The Gulf state’s day-to-day leader was accused of ordering the assassination of the Washington Post writer at the Saudi consulate in Istanbul in 2018, although he denied any involvement and blamed rogues agents.
+The Gulf state’s day-to-day leader was accused of ordering the assassination of the Washington Post writer at the Saudi consulate in Istanbul in 2018, although he denied any involvement and blamed rogue agents.

 Downing Street declined to comment on whether an invite has been extended, as reported by the Financial Times, citing a Government official.